 Discovering Kurt Schwitters – Artist and Refugee

-Project research will include visits to the Hatton Gallery, Newcastle, the Imperial War Museum, Manchester, The Merz Barn and Armit Museum Ambleside.
-Trevor Avery of the Lake District Holocaust Project will present talks on Cumbria’s refugees and the rise of the Nazi Party during World War II.
+For the first part of this project adults with with learning disabilities and/or autism and year 4 pupils from Distington Community School researched the life and times of Kurt Schwitters.
+Project research included visits to the Hatton Gallery in Newcastle, the Imperial War Museum in Manchester, The Merz Barn and Armit Museum Ambleside.
+We also had talks from Trevor Avery of the Lake District Holocaust Project about Cumbria’s refugees and the rise of the Nazi Party during World War II.